RetroAchievements/docs/docs/general/glossary.md

 ## Ticket

-A ticket is a report of an issue with an achievement.
-You'll see a button for this on the side of game pages.
+A ticket is a bug report for an achievement.

 You may also see them referred to as "reports" or "issues" with the achievements.